 Program overview

-Program Structure
+Program structure

-The Double Degree program is structured to provide a comprehensive educational experience over a four-year period.
-Students will engage in a variety of learning methods, including:
+The Double Degree program is structured to provide students with a robust educational experience over a minimum of four years.
+Students will engage in a variety of learning methods, including lectures, practical labs, and collaborative projects.
+The program is designed to ensure that students meet all academic requirements for both degrees, which may include:

-• Opportunities for internships or co-op placements
+• Opportunities for experiential learning through internships or co-op placements.

 Featured Experiences